e-dyn/gloria/doc/source/get_started/seasonalities.rst

     # Aggregate hourly data to weekly data
     data = data.resample('W', on="Datetime").sum().reset_index().iloc[2:-1]

-The resulting series spans more than 14 years, and we model it with a single yearly seasonal component.
+The resulting series spans more than 14 years, and we model it with just a yearly seasonal component.

 .. code-block:: python